 One of the best in the menswear business; if you’ve ever shopped for clothing online, you’ll have inevitably encountered Mr Porter.
 Mr Porter is an online e-commerce platform that houses luxury clothing and goods.
-With carefully curated and edited collections, it’s easy to find what you’re looking for on Mr Porter; from luxury menswear labels like Tom Ford, Gucci, and Ermenegildo Zegna, to streetwear favourites like AMIRI, Off-White, and Nike.
+With carefully curated and edited collections, it’s easy to find what you’re looking for on Mr Porter; from luxury menswear labels like Tom Ford, Gucci, and Ermenegildo Zegna, to streetwear favorites like AMIRI, Off-White, and Nike.
 Additionally, Mr Porter has an editorial section, The Journal, with styling tips, lookbooks, mental health discourse, and lifestyle content.

 2. End.
 Clothing